 Step #2.
 Decluttering Your Closet

-Now that you have your sorting baskets set up, you can begin sorting through your clothes.
+Now that your sorting baskets are set up, you can begin sorting through your clothes.

 Ask yourself if this is a piece you: